dwetterau/habits/README.md

 ## Controls
 - Long press on a habit to enter the "edit" menu for it.
 This view will show a list of "events" for each habit.
 - Tap on an event's date or time to edit when it happened.
+- On the Summary page, you can tap an "archived" habit to un-archive it.

 ## Detailed Features
 - Ability to add, edit, archive, and delete habits with customizable frequency (per week)